Lifeng-Liang/DbEntry/doc/en/DataAccess/Transaction.md

 Check the database, the ``t1, t2`` are not saved to ``test`` table yet.
 So we can say it works in DbEntry.

 Because it based on MSDTC, so the database instances must allow MSDTC to manage.
-It means not all supported databases by DbEntry can use this feture.
+It means not all supported databases by DbEntry could use this feture.
 More information about it, please visit [Microsoft](http://www.microsoft.com/) to find out.

-Based on [an article on internet (Chinese version)](http://www.cnblogs.com/cn_wpf/archive/2007/08/06/844766.html), using ``TransactionScope`` need to install following hot-fixes first:
+Based on [an article on internet (Chinese version)](http://www.cnblogs.com/cn_wpf/archive/2007/08/06/844766.html), use ``TransactionScope`` needs to install the following hot-fixes first:

 | Number   | Link                                                                                         |
 | -------- | -------------------------------------------------------------------------------------------- |